serverless/blog/posts/2017-10-18-serverless-secrets-api-keys.md

 In the example above, the big problem is that our access token is in plaintext directly in our `serverless.yml`.
 This is a sensitive secret that we don't want to commit to source control.

 A better option is to use [AWS Parameter Store](http://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) to store your secrets.
 This is a new service provided by AWS that acts as a centralized config store for your applications.
-It's quickly becoming a popular way to manage secrets -- check out [this post from Segment](https://segment.com/blog/the-right-way-to-manage-secrets/) on how and why you should use it.
+It's quickly becoming a popular way to manage secrets—check out [this post from Segment](https://segment.com/blog/the-right-way-to-manage-secrets/) on how and why you should use it.

 We added [integration with Parameter Store](https://github.com/serverless/serverless/pull/4062) (also known as SSM, for Simple Systems Manager) with version 1.22 of the Serverless Framework.
 This means you can refer to SSM parameters directly in `serverless.yml` using the following syntax: